harrisont/fastbuild-vscode/README.md

 * Disallow arrays of booleans, arrays of integers, and arrays of arrays.
 Only array of strings and arrays of structs are allowed.

 Support full FASTBuild syntax:
-* Support the `ListDependencies` function ([docs](https://www.fastbuild.org/docs/functions/listdependencies.html)), which was added in FASTBuild v1.03.
 * Support compound expressions in the `If(...)` condition (`&&` and `||`), which was added in FASTBuild v1.05.
 * Support user functions ([docs](https://www.fastbuild.org/docs/syntaxguide.html#userfunctions)).
 * Support `ForEach` iterating over multiple arrays at a time (single array iterating already supported) ([docs](https://www.fastbuild.org/docs/functions/foreach.html)).
 This is low priority, since I have never seen it used.